pulumi/docs/content/blog/platform-engineering-cncf-maturity-model/index.md

 The core premise of the "Platforms as Products" initiative is that successful cloud-native platforms should be treated and managed like products rather than just technology projects.
 This means applying principles of product management, such as:

-- Defining a clear vision and roadmap: Establishing a long-term vision for the platform and a roadmap to get there, focusing on delivering value to internal customers.
+- **Defining a clear vision and roadmap**: Establishing a long-term vision for the platform and a roadmap to get there, focusing on delivering value to internal customers.
-- Measuring and optimizing for key metrics: Identifying and tracking the right performance indicators to ensure the platform is delivering the desired outcomes.
+- **Measuring and optimizing for key metrics**: Identifying and tracking the right performance indicators to ensure the platform is delivering the desired outcomes.
-- Fostering a thriving ecosystem: Encouraging and enabling a community of contributors and consumers to drive the platform's evolution and adoption.
+- **Fostering a thriving ecosystem**: Encouraging and enabling a community of contributors and consumers to drive the platform's evolution and adoption.
-- Continuously iterating and improving: Embracing a continuous improvement mindset, with regular updates and enhancements to the platform based on user feedback and emerging needs.
+- **Continuously iterating and improving**: Embracing a continuous improvement mindset, with regular updates and enhancements to the platform based on user feedback and emerging needs.

 By adopting a product management approach to their cloud native platforms, organizations can better align their platform initiatives with their broader business goals and ensure that the platform delivers tangible value to the organization.